 Of course, it didn’t hurt that the factual surroundings of the band included a bit of a cultivation of a mystique that included few to none interviews, little access to the musicians, tales of weird occult fascinations, and songs that conjured up ancient Celtic lore and old spooky blues songs—real Robert Johnson making a pact with the Devil at the Crossroads—mojo type of blues stuff.

 Brush aside the hyperbole and the smokescreen and still, Led Zeppelin’s origins and history are the stuff of legend.

-Pre Led Zeppelin, in the early to mid sixties, Jimmy Page had been an in demand session musician.
-One of his many recordings included playing guitar on a #1 single called "Diamonds" by Jet Harris and Tony Meehan in 1963.
-Among the many other sessions he played on, were tracks by The Who, The Rolling Stones, Joe Cocker, The Kinks, Brenda Lee, Van Morrison and Them, on Donovan's Sunshine Superman album and Petula Clark's huge "Downtown" single.
+Pre-Led Zeppelin, in the early to mid sixties, Jimmy Page had been an in-demand session musician.
+One of his many recordings included playing guitar on a #1 single called “Diamonds” by Jet Harris and Tony Meehan in 1963.
+Among the many other sessions he played on, were tracks by The Who, The Rolling Stones, Joe Cocker, The Kinks, Brenda Lee, Van Morrison and Them, on Donovan’s Sunshine Superman album and Petula Clarke’s huge “Downtown” single.
 Page was recording up to three sessions a day and over fifteen a week.

-The Yardbirds in a rare 1966 line-up with Jeff Beck (second form left) and Jimmy Page (right)
+The Yardbrds in a rare 1966 line-up with Jeff Beck (second form left) and Jimmy Page (right)

 Jimmy Page was a member of the stellar British band The Yardbirds towards the end of their run, first as the bass player and then sharing twin lead guitar time in the band with fellow guitar great Jeff Beck.
 He originally was asked early on to replace Eric Clapton but declined.